Parents of Gifted Offspring - POGO

 The Gifted & Talented program recognizes that academically gifted young people face a unique set of challenges because of their gifts.
 These challenges can range from perfectionism, concerns about political or global issues, high expectations for themselves, the stresses of challenging academic work, or feelings of being marginalized because they don’t share the interests or abilities of most of their peers.
 POGO (Parents of Gifted Offspring) was established more than a decade ago by a group of concerned parents to provide opportunities to meet and discuss these and related issues.
 Led by experts in the field of gifted education and child and adolescent psychology, POGO seminars take place while students are in classes on the Montclair State University campus and generally last an hour.
 All parents of gifted students – not just those whose children are enrolled in the program – are invited to participate.
 Admission to all POGO seminars is free and open to the public.
 Gifted & Talented also offers specialty workshops throughout the year which span a variety of topics and provide educational opportunities for Gifted & Talented parents, educators, university students, and the general public.

-The Gifted & Talented Fall Parent Orientation Program
+The Gifted & Talented Spring Parent Orientation Program

-Presenter: Rebeccah Newman, Interim Associate Director, Gifted & Talented Program
+Presenter: Rebeccah Newman, Associate Director, Gifted & Talented Program

 Saturday, March 1, 2014, 10:15-11:15, Richardson Hall 120

 Sunday, March 2, 2014, 10:15-11:15, Richardson Hall 120

 A parent orientation (students are welcome to attend if not in class).
 Parents will have the opportunity to hear about the spring program, meet the weekend coordinator and counselors and learn about the parent weekend.
 A question and answer period will follow.

 Ten Things Not to Say to Your Gifted Child

 Saturday, April 12, 2014, 10:15-11:15, Richardson Hall 120